 While these are all important and fulfilling parts of your role as a personal support worker, this may also be your main source of income.
 It’s also essential to understand what you can expect to make as a personal support worker, and how this correlates to your roles and responsibilities.

 Here we will break down how to become a personal support worker, what your role will entail, and how these will come together to determine your potential salary and other job benefits.
 Let’s keep reading!

 To become a personal support worker and have a career in the field, you will first need to complete the requisite program of study at a National Association of Career Colleges (NACC) certified school.
 Any college under this umbrella, such as the 7-month program offered by Cestar College in Toronto will ensure that you receive the best education that has been standardized across Canada, and that you pass the exam to receive your PSW designation.

-To begin your program, you will be required to have your OSSD or equivalent, and have a clean police record, as well as basic CPR and first aid training.
+To begin your program, you will be required to have your OSSD or a high school diploma, have a clean police record, as well as basic CPR and first aid training.
 You will complete approximately 700 hours in coursework, with over 300 of those in clinical placements to ensure you have real-life experience working with patients in both a facility/institution and in the community.
 This will also help you choose your future career path, which in turn will also impact your salary.